joreilly86/flocode-python-essentials/01-housekeeping.md

 ## How to Approach the Essentials

 - Be patient with the basics.
 A solid foundation makes the advanced topics straightforward.
-- Set aside 2-6 hours per week and guard the time.
+- Set aside 2-4 hours per week and guard the time.
 Consistency beats intensity.
 - Type the examples out.
 Break them, fix them, and tweak them.
-Muscle memory matters.
+Muscle memory is part of the learning process.
 - Build small personal projects.
-Automate a report, study a dataset, or tidy a workflow at work.
+Automate a report, study a dataset, create a workout tracker or tidy a workflow at work.
 - Swap notes with other engineers.
 Share questions and lessons learned—the collaboration pays off more than you expect.
 - Read the docs.
 Python's documentation (and most libraries you will touch) is excellent.
 Make it a habit.